Serjy1710/libhelix-mp3/readme.txt

 Further info on the latest versions of IPP (as of the date of this readme) is available from the URLs below

-Intel® Integrated Performance Primitives for the Intel® PXA25x and PXA26x family of Processors, Version 3.0
+IntelÂ® Integrated Performance Primitives for the IntelÂ® PXA25x and PXA26x family of Processors, Version 3.0
 * http://www.intel.com/design/pca/applicationsprocessors/swsup/IPPv30.htm

-Intel® Integrated Performance Primitives for
+IntelÂ® Integrated Performance Primitives for
-Intel® Pentium® Processors and Intel® Itanium® Architectures
+IntelÂ® PentiumÂ® Processors and IntelÂ® ItaniumÂ® Architectures
 * http://www.intel.com/software/products/ipp/ipp30/

 These sites explain how to obtain IPP and the terms under which IPP libraries may be used.